PG Era: Major storylines and stars

-Grantland columnist David Shoemaker writes that while the path towards the Reality Era began with CM Punk's "insurrection", Brock Lesnar brought "a new era of wrestling legitimacy" when he returned in 2012.
-Lesnar's on-screen manager, Paul Heyman, referred to him as the "most non-PG ass kicker of the PG Era" and the violence in his return match with Cena at Extreme Rules 2012 caused the PPV to receive a TV-14 rating on iTunes.
-While WWE considers the Reality Era to have begun in 2014, Shoemaker writes that the Reality Era reached its apex with the ascension of Daniel Bryan that year, but ComicBook.com considers the end of the PG Era to have happened when CM Punk left the company after Royal Rumble 2014, while Joe Nguyen of The Denver Post believes Seth Rollins' victory over Lesnar at WrestleMania 31 in 2015 ended the PG Era.
-It was during 2015 that John Cena slowly began to transition to a part-time role and WWE began to establish Roman Reigns as the new face of the company, which received polarizing reception from fans and critics.
+Grantland columnist David Shoemaker wrote that while the path toward the Reality Era began with CM Punk's "insurrection", Brock Lesnar brought "a new era of wrestling legitimacy" when he returned in 2012.
+Lesnar's on-screen manager, Paul Heyman, referred to him as the "most non-PG ass kicker of the PG Era" and the violence in his return match with Cena at Extreme Rules in 2012 caused the event to receive a TV-14 rating on iTunes.
+While WWE considers the Reality Era to have begun in 2013 or 2014, Shoemaker wrote that the Reality Era reached its apex with the ascension of Daniel Bryan that year, ComicBook.com considers the end of the PG Era to have happened when CM Punk left the company after the Royal Rumble in 2014.
+In 2015, John Cena slowly began to transition to a part-time role as WWE began to establish Roman Reigns as the new face of the company, which received polarizing reception from fans and critics.